tsikup/ki-halftime-latex-template/README.md

 The logos and related images are subject to other copyrights from other parties:

-`figures/ki_logo.png` are copyright of Karolinska Institutet.
+`figures/ki_logo.png` is under a copyright of Karolinska Institutet.
 Refer to [https://staff.ki.se/tools-and-support/communication-tools-and-support/brand-platform-and-graphic-profile/karolinska-institutets-logo](https://staff.ki.se/tools-and-support/communication-tools-and-support/brand-platform-and-graphic-profile/karolinska-institutets-logo) for proper use.